Find Affordable College Courses

 Read full report on Public Health at West Chester University of Pennsylvania

-University of Maryland Global Campus landed the #11 spot in the 2023 rankings for the most popular master’s degree public health programs.
-UMGC is a very large public school located in the suburb of Adelphi.
+University of Maryland Global Campus ranked #11 on this year’s Most Popular Public Health Master’s Degree Schools in the Middle Atlantic Region list.
+UMGC is a very large public school located in the large suburb of Adelphi.

 Of the 61 students majoring in public health at UMGC, 33% are male and 67% are female.